IsakMedia/Portfolio2024/readme.md

 9/9
 Button aint behaving as it should. maybe its something wrong in the click event. i want the right attribute to trigger the correct respons. you should be able to write "mailto" and make button into mail-button or "href" to make it a navigation link. console.log()s dont fire

+10/9

+ive been struggling today. thought i had the hang of it , but nope. didnt know if it was suppose to be the component or the parent to controll the styling or semantics. chatGPT said it was suppose to be the component (template), but it would be hidden in the shadow dom. im not sure. i think my DOM-tree looks awful (and very confusing!!!). but now it looks better. i also forgot ive moved the cta-buttons styling to the component so i should change rules there. which requires me to rethink some, but also remember stuff.
+I should read this readme more often and not just write in it